OpenLMIS/openlmis-referencedata/demo-data/README.md

   * zone: Balaka (City)
   * this is the home facility for _administrator_, _srmanager2_ and _smanager2_ users
   * this facility is in the requisition group RGFP1 and RGEM1
-2. DH01/Balaka District Hospital
-  * type: District Hospital
+2. HF01/Kankao Health Facility
   * programs: Family Planning and Essential Meds
   * operated by: moh/Ministry of Health
-  * zone: Balaka District
-  * this is the home facility for the _dsrmanager_ user
-  * this facility is in the requisition group RGEM1 and RGFP2
-3. W01/CMST Warehouse
-  * type: Warehouse
-  * programs: Family Planning
-  * operated by: moh/Ministry of Health
   * zone: Southern Region
-  * this is the home facility for _devadmin_ and _wclerk1_ users
-4. HF01/Kankao Health Facility
-  * programs: Family Planning and Essential Meds
-  * operated by: moh/Ministry of Health
-  * zone: Malawi
   * this is the home facility for _srmanager4_ and _smanager4_ users
   * this facility is in the requisition group RGEM1 and RGFP2
-5. HC02/Nandumbo Health Center
+3. HC02/Nandumbo Health Center
   * type: Health Center
   * programs: Family Planning
   * operated by: moh/Ministry of Health
-  * zone: Malawi
+  * zone: Southern Region
   * this is the home facility for _srmanager1_ and _smanager1_ users
   * this facility is in the requisition group RGFP1
-6. HC03/Kalembo Health Center
+4. HC03/Kalembo Health Center
   * type: Health Center
   * programs: Essential Meds
   * operated by: moh/Ministry of Health
-  * zone: Malawi
+  * zone: Southern Region
   * this is the home facility for _srmanager3_ and _smanager3_ users
   * this facility is in the requisition group RGEM1
-7. WH02/South Warehouse
+5. DH01/Balaka District Hospital
+  * type: District Hospital
+  * programs: Family Planning and Essential Meds
+  * operated by: moh/Ministry of Health
+  * zone: Balaka District
+  * this is the home facility for the _dsrmanager_ user
+  * this facility is in the requisition group RGEM1 and RGFP2
+6. W01/Ntcheu District Warehouse
   * type: Warehouse
+  * programs: Family Planning
+  * operated by: moh/Ministry of Health
+  * zone: Ntcheu District
+  * this is the home facility for _devadmin_ and _wclerk1_ users
+7. WH02/Balaka District Warehouse
+  * type: Warehouse
   * programs: Family Planning and Essential Meds
   * operated by: moh/Ministry of Health
-  * zone: Malawi
+  * zone: Balaka District
   * this is the home facility for _wclerk2_ user

 ## Geographic Levels and Zones